Karnataka NEET UG Counselling 2026 Round 1: Registration, Dates, Merit List, Seat Matrix & Choice Filling

 - Gather all the required documents and their copies before the registration process to ensure a smooth application submission.

-Ques: What are the Karnataka NEET counselling round 1 result trends?
+Ques: What were the Karnataka NEET UG counselling 2025 round 1 result trends?

-Ans: The recent NEET counselling round 1 results show varying cutoffs and the number of qualifying candidates, depending on the exam difficulty.
+Ans: The previous Karnataka NEET UG counselling 2025 round 1 results show varying cutoffs and the number of qualifying candidates, depending on the exam difficulty.
 Along with that, the number of seats is expected to rise in the upcoming years due to the addition of colleges.

 Ques: How to check Karnataka NEET counselling round 1 results?